frausto/ruby_crunchbase_api/README.md

 ### Copyright

-Copyright © 2017-10 Encore Shao.
+Copyright © 2019 Nolan Frausto.
 See LICENSE for details.